-Key Frame 2, etc. You can change this if you want to identify the frame with a more meaningful name.
+Key Frame 2, and so on.
+You can change this if you want to identify the frame with a more meaningful name.
 For example, the name could reflect the content of that particular snapshot of the board, such as

 Key Frame– is a special case.
-Since it is the starting frame for the video, it has no duration.
+As it is the starting frame for the video it has no duration.

 Adding key frames to your 3D movie is straightforward.
-Position the 3D view of your board in the PCB Editor as required then click the New button beneath the key frame list area (or select New from the Key Frame button drop-down).
-From the button's menu, choose where in the sequence to add the new frame – at the end (Add) or insert the new frame before the currently selected key frame (Insert).
+Position the 3D view of your board in the PCB Editor as required, then click the button beneath the key frame list area.
+From the button's associated menu, choose where in the sequence to add the new frame – at the end (Add) or insert the new frame before the currently selected key frame (Insert).

 The initial key frame – the start of the movie – will have a duration of

-3 seconds.
-This can be edited as required by selecting the frame and clicking on its Duration entry then entering the new duration or by using the up/down arrows to select.
+3.0 seconds.
+This can be edited as required, by selecting the frame and clicking on its Duration entry.
 Note that the initial (starting) key frame cannot be deleted.
 A new key frame cannot be inserted in its place, nor can an existing key frame be repositioned above it.

-The order of key frames can be changed using the buttons or by dragging and dropping a key frame in the list.
+The order of key frames can be changed using the and buttons, or by dragging and dropping a key frame in the list.

-Key frames can also be added to a specified 3D movie directly from within the PCB Editor.
-This allows for more streamlined creation of a key frame sequence in the middle of the action without having to change focus to the panel.
+Key frames can also be added to a specified 3D movie, directly from within the PCB Editor.
+This allows for more streamlined creation of a key frame sequence right in the 'thick of the camera action' as it were, without having to change focus to the PCB 3D Movie Editor panel.

-Right-click anywhere within the workspace (in 3D Layout Mode) and from the context menu that appears, choose the Add Key Frame to 3D Movie sub-menu.
-This sub-menu is also available as a direct pop-up menu using the Ctrl+Alt+K keyboard shortcut.
-The menu lists all currently defined 3D movies for the active PCB with the movie currently selected in the panel distinguished by a check.
+Simply right-click anywhere within the workspace (in 3D Layout Mode) and from the context menu that appears, choose the Add Key Frame to 3D Movie sub-menu.
+This sub-menu is also available as a direct pop-up menu, using the Ctrl+Alt+K keyboard shortcut.
+The menu lists all currently defined 3D movies for the active PCB, with the currently selected movie (in the panel) distinguished by a tick.
 Up to 20 movies will be listed by title in the menu.
-If your PCB has more than 20 movies defined, you can click on the More 3D Movies entry to open the Choose PCB 3D Movie dialog in which you can select the movie to add the key frame to.
-Clicking on a movie name will add a new key frame based on the current view of the board in the workspace to the end of the key frame sequence.
+If your PCB has more than 20 movies defined for it, you can click on the More 3D Movies entry to open the Choose PCB 3D Movie dialog, from where you can select the movie to add the key frame to.
+Clicking on a movie name will add a new key frame – based on the current view of the board in the workspace – to the end of the key frame sequence.

 To add another frame to the same 3D movie, set up the board as required and click on the entry for that movie again in the menu.
 To add a frame to a different movie, click on that movie's entry in the menu.